rgwozdz/web-stack-devops/README.md

 ### Connecting to the Vagrant VM

-SSH into your Vagrant VM. `cd` into to-cma-devops repo and
+SSH into your Vagrant VM. `cd` into web-stack-devops repo and

     $ vagrant ssh